HHS81/c182s/Documentation.md

 - Severe turbolences may trigger the over-g disconnect safety.

+### Aerotowing gliders
+The C182S and C182T are equipped with an tow hook and can tow any JSBSim/YASIM glider compatible to FlightGears standard implementation.

+Once the glider pilot hooked into your Cessna, you can press `SHIFT-O` to release the hook.
+For connecting, get close infront of the glider.
+When accelerating, do it with caution, otherwise the rope my rip.
+Expect also other airplane behaviour when towing (longer takeoff roll, etc).

 FAQ
 ---
 Most of the [C172p's FAQ](http://wiki.flightgear.org/Cessna_172P#FAQ) also applies to the 182, so also read those.